top of page

 Selected Collaborative and Group Exhibitions

-Sunbury Embroidery Gallery, The Power of Water, 6 Jan - 1 March 2026
+Sunbury Embroidery Gallery, The Power of Water, 2026

-The Lock House, Richmond Lock and Weir, London, Threshold, Collaborative exhibition with Astronaut Kawada Architecture + Habitat, May - July 2025
+The Lock House, Richmond Lock and Weir, London, Threshold, Collaborative exhibition with Astronaut Kawada Architecture + Habitat, May - 2025

-Ham Library, London, Drawing on Ham Lands: Art & Interdependence, June 2025
+Ham Library, London, Drawing on Ham Lands: Art & Interdependence, 2025

 Turner's House garden, Twickenham, London, Friends of Our Earth2024

-Pensychnant Conservation Centre, Nature, Environment and Conservation, Conwy, Wales 2024
+Pensychnant Conservation Centre, Conwy, Wales, Nature, Environment and Conservation, 2024

 Trinity Buoy Wharf, London, Trinity Buoy Wharf Drawing Prize 2023

-Redlees Gallery, London, Everything glowed with a gleam; Yet we were looking away!, 2023
+Redlees Gallery, London, Everything glowed with a gleam; Yet we were looking away!
+2023

 Mall Galleries, London, Pastel Society of Annual Exhibition, 2023